How to Get Prequalified and Pre-Approved for a Home Loan

 Two women moving in together sit and take in the new home.

-Prequalification is in your best interest, however, as it helps show sellers you’re an attractive and qualified buyer.
+Prequalification is in your best interest, however, as it helps show sellers that you’re an attractive and qualified buyer.
 KEMBA Financial Credit Union can help you understand the difference between pre-approval and prequalification, along with why and how to do both when you’re ready to buy a home in Ohio.

 The Difference Between Prequalification and Pre-Approval